Frequently Asked Questions

 - Schema.org markup added to all your content will ensure Google will properly index and unquestionably understand the content of your article.

-- Internal linking based on semantic concepts will increase the SEO value of your pages.
+- Internal linking based on semantically related concepts will increase the SEO on your pages.

-- A properly curated vocabulary will act as a search magnet on higher traffic queries to then be connected to your blog posts and your pages.
+- A properly curated vocabulary will act as a search magnet on higher traffic queries.

-- Connecting your content semantically has a terrific effect on engagement metrics, and good engagement metrics are an important signal for Google as well.
-Thanks to the contextual info added to your content and the connections between pages and posts that can be made through the 6 visualization widgets available, you will enjoy double digit growth for all your usability metrics.
+- Connecting your content semantically has a significant effect on engagement metrics (read a research paper, published for the International Conference on Semantic Systems to find out more about it), and good engagement metrics are an important signal for Google as well.
+Thanks to the contextual information added to your content and to the connections between pages and posts that WordLift creates with links and visualization widgets, your site will have a double-digit growth in organic traffic.

 When selecting or creating new entities with WordLift, you are actively building your internal vocabulary, adding pages to your website.
 When you first built your website, you chose a pattern for the url of the pages you were going to add, such as www.domain.com/name-of-the-page or www.domain.com/seo-keyword/name-of-the-page.

-The same applies with all the pages created with WordLift inside your vocabulary.
+The same applies to all the pages created with WordLift inside your vocabulary.

-- By default WordLift will add the word “vocabulary” between your root domain and the name of the page: www.domain.com/vocabulary/name-of-the-entity-page.
+- By default, WordLift will add the word “vocabulary” between your root domain and the name of the page (for example www.domain.com/vocabulary/name-of-the-entity-page).

-- You can delete the word vocabulary if you want the new entity page to be inside your root domain folder: www.domain.com/name-of-the-entity-page.
+- You can delete the word “vocabulary” if you want the new entity page to be inside your root domain folder (for example www.domain.com/name-of-the-entity-page).

 - Or you can replace the word “vocabulary” with any other keyword, for either SEO or branding purposes (for example www.domain.com/seo-keyword/name-of-the-entity-page).